jguyon/check/API.md

 ## transform

-Creates a check that transforms a value into another.
+Creates a check function that transforms a value into another.

-All arguments passed to the check are passed to the transform function.
+All arguments passed to the check function are passed to the transform function.

 ### Parameters